PaloAltoNetworks/PrismaSASECloudManaged-Python/examples/securityServices/SecurityRules.md

-# Examples on how to work with addresses
+# Examples on how to work with Security Rules
 In all examples, it will either return a success or failure when attempting the operation.

 ## Authentication